vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 ### Validating input arguments

 All user input must be validated.
-Scepter provides you a way to validate all user input (args) elegant way.
+Vesper provides you a way to validate all user input (args) elegant way.
 Create a `src/validator/PostArgsValidator.js` file with following contents:

 ```javascript